corestario/HERB/README.md

 Recall, that there are 3 protocol phases (page 12):

 * Setup phase.
 The main purpose of the setup phase is key generating.
 DKG phase (Section 3.1, page 13) is skipped in this implementation. `dkgcli` simulates DKG-phase and generates private/public keys.
-These keys are saved in the `bots` folder.
+These keys  have could found in the `bots` folder.
 * Publication phase.
 Each entropy provider sends ciphertext part and proofs using `hcli tx herb ct-part` command.
 * Disclosure phase.
-Each key holder sends decryption share and proofs using `hcli tx herb decrypt` command.
+Each key holder sends decryption share and proof using `hcli tx herb decrypt` command.

 Entropy Providers and Key Holders (page 12) are the same sets.

-Let's look at the original HERB protocol (page 17) closer and compare it with this implementation.
+Let's look at the original HERB protocol (page 17) closer.

 > 1. Each entropy provider *e<sub>j</sub>*, *1 ≤ j ≤ m*, generates random point *M<sub>j</sub> ∈ __G__*.
 Then encrypts it:
 > 2. e<sub>j</sub> publishes *C<sub>j</sub>* along with NIZK of discrete logarithm knowledge for *A<sub>j</sub>* and NIZK of representation knowledge for *B<sub>j</sub>*